platform-experience/serviceportal-widget-library/src/pe-va-sp-widget-v2/README.md

 ## Description

 It is not straight forward to change the VA floating button icon without editing the css of the widget, because the icon url is hardcoded.

->
->In this widget I have extracted the icon url into widget options.
+In this widget, I have extracted the icon url into widget options.
 If you use this widget instead of OOTB **Virtual Agent Service Portal Widget** you can switch out the icon easily.
-Also added an option to change color of the close icon that is visible when the VA is open.
+Also, added an option to change color of the close icon that is visible when the VA is open.

 ## Screenshot